Vinilificio/vinilificio.com/en/terms-conditions.md

 2. The customer has the right to cancel the order once payment has been made.
 * In the case of an order not yet in production, the refund will be issued within 14 days of receipt of the request.
 Vinilificio will deduct a flat fee of € 10.00 for the management and administrative costs incurred for the order cancellation.

 * In the event that the order has already been put into production, the refund will be issued within 14 days of receipt of the request.
-The customer must unconditionally bear a cost equal to 30% of the material already produced as a refund for the material used, management and administrative costs.
+The customer must unconditionally bear a cost equal to 50% of the material already produced as a refund for the material used and a flat fee of € 10.00 for the management and administrative costs incurred for the order cancellation.
 The refund will be issued within 14 days of receipt of the request.”

 **SHIPMENTS**